funkybob/django-nap/docs/datamapper/index.rst

    :param default: The value to use if the source value is absent.
    :param filters: The filters to apply.
 Default: None
    :param required: Is this field required?
 Default: True
+   :param readonly: Can the field be updated?
+Default: True

 DigField